GlacioHack/xdem/doc/source/cli_topo.md

 (params-topo)=
 ### Configuration parameters

-The parameters to pass to the `topo` workflow are divided into four categories:
+The parameters to pass to the `topo` workflow are divided into five categories:
-- The `inputs` define file opening and pre-processing, including **one required path to elevation data**, but also optional masking, CRS, nodata over-riding, and downsampling factor,
+- The `inputs` defines file opening and pre-processing, including **one required path to elevation data**, but also optional masking, CRS, nodata over-riding, and downsampling factor,
+- The `reproject` defines the reprojection behaviour information if input(s) are geographic(s) and terrain_attributes needed reprojected CRS.
-- The `outputs` define file writing and report generation, with various **levels** of detail for the produced outputs,
+- The `outputs` defines file writing and report generation, with various **levels** of detail for the produced outputs,
-- The `terrain_attributes` define steps for coregistration, directly **interfacing with the {ref}`terrain-attributes` module** of xDEM,
+- The `terrain_attributes` defines steps for coregistration, directly **interfacing with the {ref}`terrain-attributes` module** of xDEM,
-- The `statistics` define steps for computing statistics before/after coregistration, directly **interfacing with the [Statistics](https://geoutils.readthedocs.io/en/stable/stats.html) module** of GeoUtils.
+- The `statistics` defines steps for computing statistics before/after coregistration, directly **interfacing with the [Statistics](https://geoutils.readthedocs.io/en/stable/stats.html) module** of GeoUtils.

 These categories and detailed parameter values are further detailed below: